■ site map

 official safety limit for these frequencies being 10,000 V/m.
 In

-comparison, average resting membrane potential is between -40 to
+comparison, average resting membrane potential is in the range

 4,000 times, or